Employee retention strategies: How companies can create stronger bonds with their employees

 Team days for team strengthening

 Team cohesion is a key aspect of a company's success.
-Personal contact promotes team dynamics, creates a sense of belonging and improves communication. regular team days, team events or other informal gatherings, such as chatting at the coffee machine, play a central role here.
+Personal contact promotes team dynamics, creates a sense of belonging and improves communication.
+Team Events, regular team days, or other informal gatherings, such as chatting at the coffee machine, play a central role here.

 Why are team days important in a company?